Critical blood shortage is most prolonged in recent history

 If required by law, positive test results may be shared with the county and state health authorities.

 If I donate COVID-19 convalescent plasma with Carter BloodCare will I receive the COVID-19 antibody test?

 Yes.
 COVID-19 convalescent plasma donors will receive a COVID-19 antibody test.

 Blood donors will receive the results through the Carter BloodCare web site on their donor portal – a personal page with your login and a password that you establish and that is intended for your access.
 The results will only be posted there and will be accessible 1-2 weeks after your blood donation.

-The Roche Diagnostics Elecsys® Anti-SARS-CoV-2 serology test*.
-According to Roche, it is designed to detect antibodies in people who have been exposed to the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) that causes the COVID-19 disease.
+Carter BloodCare is using one of two tests: the Ortho-Clinical Diagnostics, Inc.(Ortho) VITROS Immunodiagnostic Products Anti-SARSCoV-2 Total Reagent Pack test or the Roche Diagnostics Elecsys® Anti-SARS-CoV-2 serology test*.
+According to Ortho, their test is designed to detect antibodies against the virus that causes COVID-19 in serum and plasma.
+According to Roche, their test is designed to detect antibodies in people who have been exposed to the Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) that causes the COVID-19 disease.

 The COVID-19 antibody test offered by Carter BloodCare to its volunteer donors is free and performed on successful blood donations, for a limited time.

 Although there are, as yet, no FDA-approved tests for antibodies to the coronavirus that causes COVID-19, there is considerable interest in testing.
 The FDA is granting its use under an Emergency Use Authorization (EUA) during the pandemic.
 It is intended to detect antibodies to the virus causing COVID-19.